nteract/scrapbook/docs/index.rst

 Python Version Support
 ----------------------

-This library will support python 2.7 and 3.5+ until end-of-life for python 2 in 2020.
-After which python 2 support will halt and only 3.x version will be maintained.
+This library supports python 3.6+.

 Use Case
 --------